 Breast cancer survivor jewelry gifts are very popular and are greatly appreciated by their wearers.
 The most popular type of breast cancer jewelry gifts are those that feature the breast cancer ribbon.
 Instantly recognizable as a symbol of breast cancer awareness and survivorship, the pink ribbon has been made into all types of jewelry, from necklaces and earrings to rings and even charms.

-National Breast Cancer Foundation’s NBCF Shop offers many jewelry pieces that feature the pink ribbon.
+National Breast Cancer Foundation’s NBCF Shop offers many jewelry pieces that feature the pink ribbon, symbolizing strength, solidarity, and support.
 All purchases from the NBCF Shop support National Breast Cancer Foundation’s mission of providing help and inspiring hope to those affected by breast cancer through early detection, education, and support services.

 View more awareness and survivor jewelry from the NBCF Shop.